-I am now five years out from my breast cancer diagnosis, which occurred when I was 35.
+I am now six years out from my breast cancer diagnosis, which occurred when I was 35.
 Over the years since that terrible day I have found the information and resources aimed at young breast cancer survivors to be lacking – yes, we all know about early detection and mammograms, but what about all the rest of it?
 What about the mental scars and physical side-effects?
 Rather than hearing from older women on issues related to lymphedema (though, honestly, I do want to talk about lymphedema, too), I want to hear from young survivors on issues related to this rich post-cancer-diagnosis life that are specific to being young -- dating, fertility, parenting, marriage, reconstructive surgery (or not), “scanxiety,” sexuality (and the pain associated with sex, right?), disease recurrence, etc.

 And it turns out I'm not the only one feeling this way.